 What are the prerequisites?

-Candidates for the Lane Country Teacher Pathways Program must have graduated from high school and qualify for admittance to one of our consortia partners: LCC, UO, Pacific or NCU.
+Candidates for the Lane Country Pathways in Education program must have graduated from high school and qualify for admittance to one of our consortia partners: UO, Pacific or NCU (or plan to attend LCC to obtain an AAOT).
 In addition, the Pathways program is working to diversify our teaching force in three ways: linguistically, culturally, and socio-economically.
 We are actively seeking people who speak multiple languages, are culturally diverse, and/or are first-generation college students.
-Meeting one of these descriptors is required in order to be eligible for the Teacher Pathways program.
+Meeting one of these descriptors is required in order to be eligible for the Pathways program.